-Founded in 1899 and headquartered in Nicosia, Bank of Cyprus is the leading banking and financial services group in Cyprus, with significant market shares across all businesses.
+Founded in 1899 and headquartered in Nicosia, Bank of Cyprus (“Bank” or “Group”) is the leading banking and financial services group in Cyprus, with significant market shares across all businesses.

 The Group provides a wide range of financial products and services which include retail and commercial banking, finance, factoring, investment banking, brokerage, fund management, private banking, life and general insurance.

-Following its recapitalisation through a bail-in of depositors in March 2013, the Group has prepared a Restructuring Plan, defining the strategic objectives and actions the Group should take to create a safer, stronger, more focused institution capable of supporting the recovery of the Cypriot economy.
-One of the key pillars of this strategy is the enhancement of the capital adequacy of the Group by internally generating capital through profitability, deleveraging and disposal of non-core assets.
-As part of the Bank’s strategy of deleveraging through the disposal of non-core operations and of focusing on core businesses, the Bank sold its operations in Ukraine, it disposed its investment in Romanian Banca Transilvania.
+Following the Eurogroup decisions for its recapitalisation in March 2013, the Group has been proceeding fast with the implementation of its restructuring, aiming to become a safer, stronger, more Cyprus focused institution capable of supporting the recovery of the Cypriot economy.
+One of the key pillars of this strategy is the enhancement of capital adequacy, by deleveraging and disposing of non-core assets.
+As part of the Bank’s strategy of deleveraging through the disposal of non-core operations, the Bank sold its Ukrainian business and its investment in the Romanian Banca Transilvania.
 It has also disposed of the largest single corporate exposure in Serbia, a significant amount of assets in Romania and a significant part of a UK loan portfolio.

 A major turning point was the Bank’s €1 billion share capital increase, completed in September 2014, which involved high quality institutional investors such as EBRD and WL Ross.
 This significantly strengthened the Bank’s capital position and ensured that the Bank passed the 2014 ECB Comprehensive Assessment in October 2014.
 The Bank’s Common Equity Tier 1 ratio totaled 15,4% (on a transitional basis) as at 30 September 2014.